At Cowes Enterprise College we believe that our curriculum should ‘educate for life’.

-At key stage 5, we offer a wide range of A level and vocational courses.
+At key stage 5, we offer a wide range of A level courses.
 Our curriculum ensures pupils are able to hone skills such as oracy, teamwork, communication and project management.
 Pupils can opt to study from subjects including:

 |Art and Design|

 Philosophy and ethics

 Sixth Form Charter

 The Sixth Form Charter is a requirement for pupils in the Sixth Form and involves a variety of creative, sports and community service activities.
 Activities pupils can opt from include student leadership, fund raising, reading buddies, Young Enterprise, the arts, debating and volunteering.

 Each week is made up of 25 lessons of 1 hour.
 The number of lessons allocated to each subject is:

 |Year 7||Year 8||Year 9||Year 10||Year 11||Year 12||Year 13|